arbweb-org/Goals/README.md

 - No user input validation in dashboard.
 - No database transaction implemented.
-- Inaccurate Goal deadline date when create new or updated.
 - Date input doesnt bind correctly when update Goal object.
 - Public goals are read only.
 - All public goals are at the top level.

 ## Further improvements

-- Use ISO date format.
 - Add db transaction.